 \subsection{The functional dependence measure}

-To state the structure of dependence we use throughout the paper, we introduce a functional dependence measure on the underlying process using the idea of coupling as done in \citet{MR2172215}.
-Assume that a stationary process $Z_i$ has mean $0$, $Z_i \in \sL_q, q>0$ and it admits the causal representation
+To state the structure of dependence we use throughout the appendix, we introduce a functional dependence measure on the underlying process using the idea of coupling as done in \citet{MR2172215}.
+Let $q > 0$ and let $Z_i$, $i\in\IZ$ a stationary process which admits the causal representation

 Suppose that $(\zeta^{*}_i)_{i \in \IZ}$ is an independent copy of $(\zeta_i)_{i \in \IZ}$.
 For some random variable $Z$, let $\|Z\|_q := (\IE |Z|^q)^{1/q}$ denote the $\sL_q$-norm of $Z$.
-For $j \geq 0$, define the functional dependence measure
+For $i \geq 0$, define the functional dependence measure